-- 1. Each plan is an account set up with prepaid Dining Dollars for purchasing meals and snacks on campus.
-The cost of each meal/ food item you purchase is deducted from your meal plan account balance. - 2.
-Your meal plan option may be changed at the beginning of each quarter, until the "Add-Drop" period closes.
+- Each plan is an account set up with prepaid Dining Dollars for purchasing meals and snacks on campus.
+The cost of each meal/ food item you purchase is deducted from your meal plan account balance. - Your meal plan option may be changed at the beginning of each quarter, until the "Add-Drop" period closes.
 Otherwise no changes will be allowed.
-These changes are made at the Connection Card office in the Student Union and Recreation Center or online at cwu.edu/housing. - 3.
-Unused Dining Dollars in your meal plan account carry over from fall quarter to winter quarter and winter quarter to spring quarter.
-There are no refunds or credits of unused Dining Dollars at the end of spring quarter.
+These changes are made at the Connection Card office in Bouillon Hall. - 3.
+Unused Dining Dollars in your meal plan account carry over from Fall quarter to Winter quarter and Winter quarter to Spring quarter.
+There are no refunds or credits of unused Dining Dollars at the end of Spring quarter.
 You are responsible to manage your meal plan account balance.
 The Connection Card or Dining Services office staff can assist you in reviewing your meal plan options to make sure you have selected the correct plan for your needs. - 4.
 You may purchase meals/snacks for guests with your meal plan account. - 5.
 If you run short on Dining Dollars, you can add Wildcat Bucks to use, or also inquire on increasing your meal plan level.
 The Connection Card or Dining Services office staff can assist you with both.